Government expects year-end budget deficit of €19bn for 2020

 Minister for Finance Paschal Donohoe.
 Photograph: Dara Mac Donaill / The Irish Times

-The Government’s budget deficit for 2020 is now expected to be €19 billion as Covid-related spending and weaker tax receipts push the public finances deep into the red.
-This compares to a budget surplus of €1.4 billion in 2019.
+The Government’s budget deficit for 2020 is expected to be €19 billion as Covid-related spending and weaker tax receipts push the public finances deep into the red.
+This compares to a budgetary surplus of €1.4 billion in 2019.

-The latest set of exchequer returns, published by Department of Finance, show the exchequer generated a deficit - the difference between spending and tax receipts - of €12.3 billion last year.
+The year-on-year deterioration was detailed in the latest exchequer returns, published by Department of Finance, which show the exchequer generated a deficit - the difference between spending and tax receipts - of €12.3 billion last year.

-This is estimated to contribute to an overall general government deficit of €19 billion for 2020, which equates to 5.5 per cent of gross domestic product (GDP).
+This is expected to contribute to an overall general government deficit of €19 billion for 2020, which equates to 5.5 per cent of gross domestic product (GDP).

-As well as spending and tax receipts, the general government deficit includes borrowing by State bodies and various other financial transactions.
+The general government deficit, as distinct from the exchequer deficit, includes non-exchequer spending and other financial transactions carried out by the State.

 It means that Ireland is likely to have the smallest government budget deficit of any euro area country in 2020.

-The latest exchequer returns show the Government took in €57.1 billion in taxes in the year to the end of December.
+The latest figures show the Government took in €57.1 billion in taxes in the year to the end of December.
 This was 3.6 per cent or €2.1 billion down on the previous year.

 “ The sector specific nature of the majority of job losses combined with the progressivity of the income tax system served to protect income tax receipts in 2020,” the department said.